Moehid23/Moehid23/README.md

 <br>
 A passionate machine learning enthusiast with an insatiable curiosity for AI and data science.
 For me, every line of code is a step towards innovation that can change the world.
 I thrive on the challenges of unraveling complex algorithms and turning data into meaningful insights.

-"Predicting the future isn't magic,it's artificial intelligence" - Dave Waters
+"Predicting the future isn't magic, it's artificial intelligence" - Dave Waters

 ## 🌐 Socials: